bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Returns the hexadecimal representation of the given number.
+### Returns the hexadecimal representation of the given number

 -   Use `hex()` to convert a given decimal number into its hexadecimal equivalent.

 ```py
 def to_hex(dec):